Empresses of China — Ultimate Introduction to Imperial Harems of Ancient China

 A beautiful imperial consort and true love of Xuande Emperor, who abolished his first queen to make her the honorable empress.

-When her son Zhu Qizhen encountered a big military loss and put the empire in danger, Sun put the empire's interest first and helped Ming survived this crisis.
+When her son Zhu Qizhen encountered a big military loss and put the empire in danger, Sun put the empire's interest first and helped Ming survive this crisis.

 Empress Qian or Empress Xiaozhuangrui (1426 — 1468):